 Together, they defend the British Empire against a variety of gribbly monsters, secret societies and eldritch occurrences.

 St. Cyprian and Gallowglass made their first appearance in 2010 in the short story, “Krampusnacht”.
-They have since appeared in close to thirty short stories, in a variety of anthologies and magazines.
+They have since appeared in more than fifty short stories, in a variety of anthologies and magazines.

-For a full list of all available and forthcoming Royal Occultist novels, novellas and short stories, check out the Royal Occultist Chronology page.
+For a full list of all available and forthcoming Royal Occultist adventures, check out the Royal Occultist Chronology page.